 The new law specifies anyone out of work for three months or longer can ask the court to adjust the payments.
 This can be a great relief to someone paying alimony who is obligated to make payments even at the risk of losing the house or being unable to buy food.
 New alimony agreements can be created in CIS for presentation to the court.

-As more changes come, Easy Soft will stay in front of new laws and update CIS accordingly.
+As more changes come, Easysoft Legal Software will stay in front of new laws and update CIS accordingly.